NCATSTranslator/Data-Access-Working-Group/data-tiers.md

 Modelling/content:

-- Pre-conformed to BioLink model and node-normalized
+- Pre-conformed to BioLink model and node-normalized, with predicates in canonical direction
 - Knowledge graph is not partitioned by source
 - Lower overall coverage than Tier 1